thang-h/visionsurf/README.md

 # VisionSurf Project Description

 VisionSurf is an Android eye-controlled screen interaction utility tool for people with mobility-related injuries as well as casual smartphone users.
-The current demonstration shows an eye-controlled dot interacting with two established boxes to scroll the screen.
+The current concept demonstration shows an eye-controlled dot interacting with two established boxes to scroll the screen.
 This is my 2023 Capstone Project for Fairleigh Dickinson University.

 ---